 Now if you’ve been following our site for a while you may have noticed that I really enjoy desserts with cherry pie filling.
 Not gonna lie, I always have.
 Be sure to scroll down as I’m linking a few other cherry treats to enjoy.

 Let’s talk toppings!
 I made some homemade whipped cream, it was the perfect topping.
 You can also use canned whipped cream or vanilla ice cream.
-Although, no topping is really needed but it does take this sweet treat to the next level of deliciousness.
+Although, no topping is really needed it does take this sweet treat to the next level of deliciousness.

 Tips for making Cake Mix Cherry Cobbler: